edgenuity/API-ClientLibrary-DotNet/README.md

 See the License for the specific language governing permissions and limitations under the License.

-The RICOne .NET Client Library was developed using .NET 4 and RestSharp (http://restsharp.org/).The client library supports OAuth2 authentication and the JSON return type.
+The RICOne .NET Client Library was developed using .NET 4 and RestSharp (http://restsharp.org/).
+The client library supports OAuth2 authentication and the JSON return type.

 ## v1.0